The Health and Social Care Act 2012 introduced a new independent consumer champion for health and social care, Healthwatch.

 Healthwatch operates at two levels to ensure that the consumer voice has influence not only locally but nationally too:

 - Healthwatch England - a committee within the Care Quality Commission which supports and leads Local Healthwatch;

-- Local Healthwatch - replaces Local Involvement Networks (LINks) and provides a single point of contact for people to report their experiences, concerns or their compliments about health and social care.
+- Local Healthwatch - provides a single point of contact for people to report their experiences, concerns or their compliments about health and social care.